-- Regulations - Equipment: Provide own eye and ear protection. a. - b Must be at least 12 years old. - Must have successfully completed Hunter Safety/ c.
-Education Course through WI DNR. - Must have participated in Air Rifle or .22 Rifle for one year d. prior to participating in .22 Pistol. - е Must have participated in Air Pistol prior to participating in .22 Pistol. - Must have completed three certification shoots each f. and every year in order to shoot at the Dane County Fair Shoot. - Pistols shall be inspected prior to each shoot by the g. range master.
+- Equipment: - a.
+Provide own eye and ear protection. - b.
+Must be at least 12 years old. - Must have successfully completed Hunter Safety/ Education Course through WI DNR. - Must have participated in Air Rifle or .22 Rifle for one year prior to participating in .22 Pistol. - Must have participated in Air Pistol prior to participating in .22 Pistol. - Must have completed three certification shoots each and every year in order to shoot at the Dane County Fair Shoot. - Pistols shall be inspected prior to each shoot by the range master.

-- h.
-Each pistol shall have an empty chamber indicator which may consist of a "weed wacker" cord. - Standard .22 short, long or long rifle ammo is required.
-NO .22 magnums or HYPERVELOCITY ammunition (like "stingers") will be allowed. - j. .22 pistol competition will be held at 50 feet.
+- Each pistol shall have an empty chamber indicator which may consist of a "weed wacker" cord. - Standard .22 short, long or long rifle ammo is required.
+NO .22 magnums or HYPERVELOCITY ammunition (like "stingers") will be allowed. - .22 pistol competition will be held at 50 feet.
 Pistol must be open sighted. - k.
-Targets to be used are NRA licensed B2/B3. - I. Course of fire: - Intermediate & Senior: Slow-fire Bullseye.
+Targets to be used are NRA licensed B2/B3. - Course of fire:

+Intermediate & Senior: Slow-fire Bullseye.
 Shooting position will be standing, 2-handed allowed.
 40 shots slow fire (40 shots for records).
 10 sighters or warm-up shots.
-10 minutes per 10 shot string, four strings of fire. - m.
-NRA International pistol rules govern anything not covered. - n.
-Tiebreakers: ties will be broken with most number of "x", most number of "tens", etc. until tie is broken. - o.
-The Match Director reserves the right to alter the event as weather, terrain or enrollment dictates. - 2.
-Ribbons and premiums will be based on the scores in the chart on page 44.
+10 minutes per 10 shot string, four strings of fire.

+- m.
+NRA International pistol rules govern anything not covered - Tiebreakers: ties will be broken with most number of "x", most number of "tens", etc. until tie is broken. - The Match Director reserves the right to alter the event as weather, terrain or enrollment dictates. - Ribbons and premiums will be based on the scores in the chart on page 50.